Improved limits on solar axions and bosonic dark matter from the CDEX-1B experiment using the profile likelihood ratio method: Abstract

 \section{Abstract}

-We present improved constraints on couplings of solar axions and more generic bosonic dark matter particles using 737.1 kg-days of data from the CDEX-1B experiment.
-The CDEX-1B experiment, located at the China Jinping Underground Laboratory, primarily aims at the direct detection of WIMPs using a p-type point-contact germanium detector.
-We develop the profile likelihood ratio method for analysis of data in the presence of backgrounds.
-The background modeling is compatible with the data and no excess signals are observed.
-An energy threshold of 160 eV was achieved.
-This significantly improve the sensitivity for the bosonic dark matter below 0.8 keV.
-Limits are also placed on the coupling $g_{Ae} < 2.26 \times 10^{-11}$ from Compton, bremsstrahlung, atomic-recombination and de-excitation channels and $g^{eff}_{AN} \times g_{Ae} < 4.14 \times 10^{-17}$ from a $^{57}$Fe M1 transition at 90\% confidence level.
-All the constrains improve over our previous results.
+We present the improved constraints on couplings of solar axions and more generic bosonic dark matter particles using 737.1 kg-days of data from the CDEX-1B experiment.
+The CDEX-1B experiment, located at the China Jinping Underground Laboratory, primarily aims at the direct detection of weakly interacting massive particles using a p-type point-contact germanium detector.
+We adopt the profile likelihood ratio method for analysis of data in the presence of backgrounds.
+An energy threshold of 160 eV was achieved, much better than the 475 eV of CDEX-1A with an exposure of 335.6 kg-days.
+This significantly improves the sensitivity for the bosonic dark matter below 0.8 keV among germanium detectors.
+Limits are also placed on the coupling $g_{Ae} < 2.48 \times 10^{-11}$ from Compton, bremsstrahlung, atomic-recombination and de-excitation channels and $g^{eff}_{AN} \times g_{Ae} < 4.14 \times 10^{-17}$ from a $^{57}$Fe M1 transition at 90\% confidence level.